Florida Automobile Accident Lawyers

 The attorneys at Freedland Harwin Valori not only become our clients’ staunchest advocates in the pursuit of their rights following automobile accidents, we become their trusted allies.
 We are at our clients’ sides, ensuring their rights and interests are vigorously protected.

 We have prevailed against car, truck and motorcycle manufacturers whose products were found negligent, against employers whose drivers were found at fault in serious automobile or truck accidents that resulted in our clients’ injury or a loved one’s death and insurance companies – even our clients’ own insurance providers – who were found responsible for damages but refused or were reluctant to pay or settle.

 For more than a quarter century – and with more than a hundred years of combined legal experience – the Fort Lauderdale, Weston and Miami automobile accident attorneys at Freedland Harwin Valori have represented our clients in serious personal injury claims, damages or wrongful death resulting from automobile, truck, motorcycle and ATV accidents.

 Those injured or the families of those killed in an automobile, truck, motorcycle or ATV accident face a long road to recovery – whether physical, emotional and financial.
-The attorneys at Freedland Harwin Valori committed to traveling that road at our clients’ side.
+The attorneys at Freedland Harwin Valori are committed to traveling that road at our clients’ side.

-If you were in an automobile accident, truck accident, motorcycle accident or ATV accident in Miami, Fort Lauderdale, Weston or anywhere in South Florida, contact The Law Offices of Freedland Harwin Valori for a free consultation by calling (954) 467-6400.
+If you were in an automobile accident, truck accident, motorcycle accident or ATV accident in Miami, Fort Lauderdale, or anywhere in Florida, contact The Law Offices of Freedland Harwin Valori for a free consultation by calling (954) 467-6400.